sqlc-dev/sqlc/docs/reference/config.md

 - `nullable`:
   - If `true`, use this type when a column is nullable.
 Defaults to `false`.

+Note that a single `db_type` override configuration applies to either nullable or non-nullable columns, but not both.
+If you want a single `go_type` to override in both cases, you'll need to specify two overrides.

 When generating code, entries using the `column` key will always have preference over entries using the `db_type` key in order to generate the struct.